 Childline is a UK charity and we only have counsellors in this country.
 This means we can only support young people in the UK.
-And only young people in the UK can sign up for an account and use the 1-2-1 counsellor chat, email and message boards on our site.
+And only young people in the UK can sign up for an account to email us and use the message boards on our site.

 Got cut off or had to go?